ManuelHentschel/VSCode-R-Debugger/readme.md

 This extension adds debugging capabilities for the R programming language.

-**WARNING:** This extension is still under development and probably full of bugs!
+**UPDATE:** The Debugger is now able to debug arbitrary R files and does not depend on a main()-function anymore!

 ## Using the Debugger
 * Install the **R Debugger** extension in VS Code.
 * Install the **vscDebugger** package in R (https://github.com/ManuelHentschel/vscodeRPackage).
 * Make sure the settings `rdebugger.rterm.XXX` and `rdebugger.terminal.XXX` contain valid paths to R and a terminal program
-* Create an R file containing a function `main()` that can be called without any arguments
-* **Warning:** For this extension to work, a functional project structure must be used.
-For details see below.
-* Press F5 and select `R Debugger` as debugger
+* Press F5 and select `R Debugger` as debugger.
+With the default launch configuration, the debugger will start a new R session.
+* To run a file, focus the file in the editor and press F5 (or the continue button in the debug controls)
 * Output will be printed to the debug console, expressions entered into the debug console are evaluated in the currently active frame